rtrinchet/Introductory-projects/README.md

 In Python:
 1. Web scraping project: Obtain data from football games from a web site and make simple analysis on that data.

+2. Basic Data analysis from a dataset with information about the Fifa 17 players.

 In R: